vitalets/playwright-bdd/docs/writing-steps/cucumber-style.md

 });
 ```

+> Make sure to export test instance, because it is used in generated test files

-3. Use these `Given / When / Then` functions to define steps, world instance is accessible as `this`:
+3. Use these `Given / When / Then` to define steps, world instance is available as `this`:

 ```ts
 // steps.ts